Kotzur/TwitterSentiment/log.md

     - start writing at Christmas
     - write the ethics form when you have a prototype

+### Fifth meeting ###
+My points:
+    - I have the basic interface implemented and it works well.
+    - I have barebones of the Dart interface.
+Problems:
+        - I don't know how to access local files/processes.
+I finally understood that the HTTP requests are to your local server but they still don't work (not a lot of experiments done yet on that though).
+Flask
+        - Not my favourite/best design but quite interactive for the user and I could clearly see how to implement it.
+Probably would've chosen the radio interface if I felt more secure time-wise.
+    - The spectrum is not very effective.
+The confidence measures don't give very good clues as to where on the spectrum the tweet should be.
+    - I only started writing the Preparation chapter and have an outline for it.
+I didn't start writing the implementation at all.
+Lack of time over the break unfortunately.
+Send
+    - In preparation notes they write "show professional engineering techniques" How can I demonstrate that in a write up?
+Examples?
+Comments, modular design, structure, reuse libraries
+    - Ethics form.
+    - Experiment plan: use interface
+        - How will the participants be recruited/
+        - I still am not sure what the main objective of the study will be.
+        - Need to write the questionnaire/study manual now.
+Should I use the basic interface in the study after finishing the JS one?
+        - Precautions taken: survey methods and data research online
+        - provides structure and modularity, types, libraries, marketing speels and turn into computer science

+TODO:
+    - Write and submit the ethics form
+    - Finish off the Dart interface: I need to style it still and most importantly run a process and read the response.
+    - Write experiment manual and send off with working dart.
+    - use the browser http library for dart

 ### Corrections from Overseers ###
 - add calendar dates to the schedule
 - add milestones to each chunk in schedule